colts661/ConWea-Baseline-Replication/README.md

   -o, --output           whether to write result.
 Only used in `experiment` target -p, --plot             visualize document length distribution.
 Only used in `experiment` target
 ```
+**Note**: Due to time constraints and container constraints, the short experiments and hyperparameters are chosen to run fast, which means performance is not guaranteed.
+For good outputs, please refer to `models/tuned` and update files in `config` to match the best hyperparameter setting.

 ### Code File Outline
 ```